-Loans may be requested in the Financial Aid Office.
+Loans may be requested in the Office of Scholarships and Financial Aid.
 Stafford Loan entrance counseling and a Master Promissory Note must be completed at www.studentloans.gov to be eligible.

 Federal Work-Study Program

 The Federal Work-Study Program provides on-campus jobs for undergraduate students who have financial need as determined by the FAFSA application.
 This program allows the student to earn money to help pay for educational expenses while working around his/her class schedule.